CLAT 2024 registration deadline today; here’s apply link

 Candidates can apply for the exam on the official website consortiumofnlus.ac.in.

-The Consortium of National Law Universities will today, November 3, close the online registration window for the Common Law Admission Test or CLAT 2024.
-Eligible candidates can apply for the exam on the official website consortiumofnlus.ac.in.
+The Consortium of National Law Universities will today, November 10, close the online application deadline for the Common Law Admission Test or CLAT 2024.
+Eligible candidates can now apply for the exam on the official website consortiumofnlus.ac.in.

 CLAT 2024 is scheduled to be conducted on December 3, 2023.